SebLeich/react-connlib/README.md

 `Connlib.standaloneSetupObservable.subscribe(onSettedUpHandle)`

 After Connlib is initialized, the `standaloneSetupObservable` is fired and your `onSettedUpHandle` is called.

 ### Connlib as integrated library

-## using Connlib with a custom framework

 Connlib provides connection-shape overlap prevention.
 Therefore, we implemented an IDA* algorithm.